emdete/Qubes-blogs/emdete/README.md

 - use nodm

-- use tk instead of qt

 - separate packing for distributions from code

-- reconsider systemd (use runit)

 - Debian should switch off apt install-recommends, install-suggests

 - are the dependencies correct?

-- switch from exim to opensmtp

 - traces left from dispvm

 - sudo-install into /usr/local/bin could overwrite programs permanently if that's first in $PATH